COACH CARTER

 3. Kenyon Stone (Rob Brown)

 Kenyon has trouble with his grades and his girlfriend (who just got pregnant by him).
 Unfortunately she ends up aborting her child.
-At the end of this movie, he attended Sacramento State University a
+At the end of this movie, he attended Sacramento State University and received a degree in Communications.

 4. Timo Cruz (Rick Gonzalez)